 This post builds on my earlier “Finding a Co-Founder” and “Compromise & Get Started” posts on the challenges with finding a co-founder for your software startup.
 It assumes you are working at least part time with a potential co-founder exploring if you can collaborate successfully and generate revenue from a new jointly developed product or service.

-3 Months Is a Long Time For Revenue
+3 Months Is a Long Time To Wait For Revenue

 I think there can be a temptation to set a six to twelve month deadline to evaluate the working relationship.
 It’s something that I have done before and a timeframe that many entrepreneurs that I have compared notes with have also adopted.